-Other transactions by persons subject to U.S. jurisdiction in which Cuba or a Cuban national has an interest are also prohibited unless licensed by OFAC.
+Transactions by persons subject to U.S. jurisdiction involving Cuba are generally prohibited unless specifically authorized by OFAC.
 For more information on transactions, please consult OFAC’s website.

 Cuba's Membership in International Organizations

-Cuba has an active foreign policy and aims to diversify its trade, aid, foreign investment, and political support.
 Cuba and the United States belong to a number of the same international organizations, including the United Nations and the World Trade Organization, but usually take opposing positions on international issues.
 Cuba was suspended from participation in the Organization of American States in 1962.
-That suspension was lifted in 2009, with its future participation to be determined through a dialogue initiated by Cuba and in accordance with the practices, purposes, and principles of the OAS.
-That dialogue has not yet occurred.
-In April 2015, Cuba attended the Summit of the Americas for the first time.
+Its suspension was lifted in 2009; however, it has not engaged in the dialogue required for further participation in OAS processes.
+At the invitation of host governments, Cuba attended the Summit of the Americas in 2015 and 2018.

 Cuba is represented in the United States by the Cuban Embassy in Washington, DC.

 More information about Cuba is available from the Department of State and other sources, some of which are listed here: